 I’d definitely recommend joining a WEC short-term mission.
 With WEC, there’s a really good network of support from the sending base and the in-country team.
 Our mission team met once a month for prayer, worship, teaching and business.
 We also met weekly in small groups, which was a really valuable time of fellowship.

-Find out more about Short Term Mission here.
+Find out more about Short Term placements here.